LeonNussbaum/SimpleJsSlot/README.md

 - More symbol types for diverse spins
 - Slot Feature

+## Test it out
+You can test the slot machine live at: [https://silverkush.de/slot/index.html](https://silverkush.de/slot/index.html)

 ## License
 This project is free to use and modify.